Cleveland

 He'll even greet the tours or you'll see him pop up working around the building as you go (plus he makes a cameo appearance in a surprise music video towards the end...
 I won't spoil it).
 Some of the highlights are the room of retro toys, a giant train set, recreated shop windows from New York City, Cindy Lou Who's entire bedroom set, and the gigantic room at the end full of trees, props, and Santa with his elves on top of the mountain at the end (after which you'll take a slide back to the bottom).

 Speaking of Christmas, we also have the Christmas Story house in Cleveland, featuring the leg lamp, a blowup Ralphie bunny, and a huge gift shop.
-And Public Square downtown offers outdoor ice skating during the holidays, so that's worth checking out too.
+Public Square downtown offers outdoor ice skating during the holidays, so that's worth checking out too, as well as tons of pop-up holiday bars (Around the Corner's is the best).

 Portage Lakes